Efficiency of photonic state tomography affected by fiber attenuation: Methods of state estimation and entanglement quantification

 \subsection{Quantum state tomography}

-To reconstruct an unknown photonic state, we implement a measurement scheme that is based on symmetric informationally complete positive operator-valued measures (SIC-POVMs) \cite{Renes2004,Fuchus2017}.
+To reconstruct an unknown quantum state encoded on a photon, we implement a measurement scheme that is based on symmetric informationally complete positive operator-valued measures (SIC-POVMs) \cite{Renes2004,Fuchus2017}.
 For qubit tomography, the SIC-POVM involves four measurement operators, whereas, for qutrits, nine operators are required \cite{PaivaSanchez2010}.
 To estimate the state of entangled qubits, we construct $16$ two-qubit measurement operators by implementing the tensor product.
 Analogously, for entangled qutrits, we obtain $81$ operators,

 In general, let us denote the measurement operators by: $M_1, \dots, M_{\eta}$, where $\eta$ indicates the necessary number of operators.
 Then, we assume that the source generates a beam containing $\mathcal{N}$ photons (or photon pairs) per measurement.
-The photons are prepared in an identical quantum state that is described by a density matrix $\rho_{x}$.
-This allows one to write a formula for the expected photon count:
+Each photon is prepared in an identical quantum state that is described by a density matrix $\rho_{x}$.
+The quantum state can be encoded in a photon's degree of freedom such that one can realize the SIC-POVM scheme.
+In particular, one can consider polarization \cite{Rehacek2004}, spatial \cite{Pimenta2013}, or time-bin quantum states \cite{Sedziak2020}.
+This allows us to write a formula for the expected photon count:

 where the symbol $\lceil a \rfloor$ denotes rounding $a$ to the nearest integer since the number of photons cannot be fractional.
 The density matrix $\rho_{x}$ remains unknown to the observer and, for this reason, we follow the Cholesky decomposition to parameterize it depending on its dimension, cf. \cite{James2001,Altepeter2005}.